ErinaTheDummy/SwordToShield/CoreRules.md

 rule is intended to help you "find" a character rather than make a planned one outright.

+### Choosing a Background
+Next, choose a background from the Backgrounds.md document in Character_Creation backgrounds are the most basic unit of lore for your character, simply describing their occupation before they experienced the call to adventuring and giving them a bonus feature that matches.

-### Choosing a Culture
+### OPTIONAL: Choosing a Culture
-Next, choose one culture from the Cultures.md document in Character_Creation.
-Apply the languages and free feature you gain from this culture and two features of your choice from your respective culture's features list.
+You may also, choose one culture from the Backgrounds.md document in Character_Creation.
+Apply the languages you gain from this culture.
 Culture describes the atmosphere and values of the place your character originated from, often times culture has large roleplay implications.

-### Choosing a Background
-Next, choose a background from the Backgrounds.md document in Character_Creation backgrounds are the most basic unit of lore for your character, simply describing their occupation before they experienced the call to adventuring.

 ### Choosing a Bodytype
 Next, choose a bodytype from the BodyTypes.md document in Character_Creation.